 - 1. From the web client, click My Requests.
-Use any of the following methods to control the request displayed: - Click Sort By Then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click t sort up or t sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived.
+Use any of the following methods to control the request displayed: - Click Sort By Then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click sort up or sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived.
 Or, for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
 The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - Click Search to see a list of search-able elements.
 Or enter search characters.
 For more information, see Search box. - 2.
-You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface. - Click on 🕑 to expand the box to see the options. - If your browser allows, click Copy to check out the password.
+You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface. - Click on to expand the box to see the options. - If your browser allows, click 1 Copy to check out the password.
 This puts the password into your copy buffer, ready for you to use.
-Or, click either ICopy or Show again to obtain the new password.

-Show to check out the password and view the password.
+Or, click - Show to check out the password and view the password.
 A password displays on your screen for 20 seconds.
-If the password changes while you have it checked out, and your current request is still valid, select
+If the password changes while you have it checked out, and your current request is still valid, select either Copy or Show again to obtain the new password.

-• Select 40 Hide to conceal the information from view.
+- Select Hide to conceal the information from view.